robsmith100/sav/README.md

     // alternative:
     // const sav = new SavBufferReader(myBuf); // where myBuf is a Buffer

-    // this opens the file and loads all metadata (but not the records a.k.a. cases) await sav.open()
+    // this opens the file and loads all metadata (but not the data records) await sav.open()

     // print the header, which contains number of cases, encoding, etc. console.log(sav.meta.header)

     // print the vars
-    sav.meta.sysvars.map(v => {
+    sav.meta.sysvars.forEach(v => {

         // print the var, type, label and missing values specifications console.log(v)